 We love Cuba, we were in Cuba 3 times so far.
-We love the vibes, the joy, Cuban culture, the architecture, old cars, and rum cocktails, of course.
-So we explain how 12 categories of authorized travel to Cuba works?
+Of course, we love the vibes, the joy, Cuban culture, the architecture, old cars, and rum cocktails.
+So we explain how 12 categories of authorized travel to Cuba work.
 What does it mean “support for the Cuban people”?
 Moreover, what currency to take to Cuba?
-How money exchanging works in Cuba?
+How is money exchanging work in Cuba?
 What is Cuban Tourist Card (Cuban visa), and if you need it?
-Where to stay legally in Cuba, and how “Casas particulares” work?
+Where to stay legally in Cuba, and how do “Casas particulares” work?
 And even more.

 Is it legal to go to Cuba as a US citizen?
 And is it possible for US citizen to plan a trip to Cuba independently without booking through a travel company?
 If you are an American citizen you can still travel to Cuba legally, even after the recent 2019 Cuba travel restrictions.
 As a US citizen, you need to declare your reason for travel to Cuba.
 There are 12 categories of approved travel to Cuba for Americans, all of which allow you to travel to Cuba legally.

 You can travel to Cuba as an individual, by traveling under a category called “Support for the Cuban people.”
 We give you all the details you need to plan a trip to Cuba, taking into account applicable regulations (as of February 2020).
 However, before you go to Cuba, check out the U.S. Department of State’s actual regulations.
 Persons subject to US jurisdiction will now be prohibited from engaging in certain direct financial transactions with entities and subentities identified by the State Department on the Cuba Restricted List.

 12 Categories of Authorized Travel To Cuba